Is there a better way to embrace the enchanting flavors of Fall than by topping your favorite desserts with a dollop of Pumpkin Whipped Cream?

 If you don’t have any pumpkin pie spice on hand, I’ve got you covered in this article on Every Pumpkin Pie Spice Substitute (including how to make it from scratch).

-Homemade Pumpkin Whipped Cream Tips and Tricks
+Whipped Cream for Fall Tips and Tricks

 Ideally, you will use a stainless steel or metal bowl to whip your cream in!
 Metals bowls will keep the cream cold as you whip it, which will thicken it much quicker.